open-telemetry/opentelemetry-python/docs/getting-started.rst

     pip install opentelemetry-instrumentation-requests

-Let's write a small Flask application that sends an HTTP request, activating each instrumentation during the initialization:
+The following is a small Flask application that sends an HTTP request and also activates each instrumentation during it's initialization:

 .. literalinclude:: getting_started/flask_example.py
     :language: python